skienzmatishun/rippreport/content/p/catalyst-queen-remember-family-court/index.md

   recency_score: 19.590273629747017
   category_score: 0
   rank: 10
+summary: A ruthless family court judge exploited vulnerable parents to enrich political cronies and advance her judicial career.
+Hundreds of citizen complaints expose systematic judicial misconduct and backroom favoritism that ripped families apart.
+We shine a bright light on the dark court system that destroyed local families for profit.
 ---
 Eliott Haygood and Stacy, Elliott, Like in Chris, Haygood, like in Dane, and Stacy like in Lynn, dissolved and became Catalyst.
 Catalyst is like a ghost organization under the direction of Scott “baby” Boone.
 The first client that Catalyst signed up was none other than Judge Michelle Thomason.